Logan142414/HWH_App/README.md

 ## Executive Summary

 **Business Problem:** Housed, Working, and Healthy (HWH) is a non-profit supporting individuals transitioning into sustained employment.
-With limited program slots (7 per month), HWH needed a data-driven way to decide which applicants are likely to complete their Preview Period (>12 days) and ultimately graduate.
+With limited program slots, HWH needed a data-driven approach to determine which applicants are likely to complete their Preview Period and ultimately graduate.

-**Solution:** Developed two classification models; one predicting Preview Period success and one predicting graduation using historical applicant data, SSF scores, and exploratory analysis.
-A Streamlit app allows HWH staff to enter applicant data and receive predictive probabilities.
+**Solution:** Developed two classification models; one predicting if the Preview Period is passed, and one predicting graduation using historical applicant data, SSF scores, and exploratory analysis.
+A Streamlit app allows HWH staff to enter applicant data and receive probabilities.

-**Impact:** The solution enables HWH to make informed admissions decisions, improve program completion rates, and focus resources on candidates most likely to benefit from the program.
+**Impact:** The solution enables HWH to use this "Elon Score" to be a factor to help make admissions decisions, improve program completion rates, and focus resources on candidates most likely to benefit from the program.

 ---